AnyChart/docs.anychart.com/Gantt_Chart_NEW/Events.md

 In the sample below, there is a chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled.

-WWhen you drag and drop rows to change their sequence and hierarchical relationships, the `"treeItemMove"` event is triggered.
+When you drag and drop rows to change their sequence and hierarchical relationships, the `"treeItemMove"` event is triggered.
 When you change the duration and position of [elements](../Gantt_Chart/Elements), create and remove connections between them, and edit the [data grid](Gantt_Chart/Data_Grid) text, `"treeItemUpdate"` fires.

 Both events of the data tree are used to update the chart title: